florianschafer/frogspawn/README.md

 process, but also imposes a more natural structure on the cluster hierarchy while also doing away with the strictly binary nature of the process.

-On the more technical side, Metis' spectral bisector stage is multiple orders of magnitude faster than any naive implementation using standard eigensolvers.
+On the more technical side, Frogspawn's spectral bisector stage is multiple orders of magnitude faster than any naive implementation using standard eigensolvers.
 This is mostly achieved by a two-pronged approach: On the one hand, it is possible to exploit known properties of some of the involved eigensystems and using that information to apply a custom variant of spectral shifting in order to transform the eigenproblem at hand into one that can be solved much